 You can place the frozen shrimp in a large bowl or sink filled with cold water and let it sit until defrosting, about 10-15 minutes.

 Can you use cooked shrimp in this orzo salad?

-Yes, but using already precooked shrimp you lose out on the cooking of the shrimp with the garlic and olive oil.
+Yes, but by using already precooked shrimp, you lose out on cooking the shrimp with garlic and olive oil.
 That is where a lot of the flavor of the pasta salad comes from so you’ll want to adjust the seasonings if you opt to take the cooked shrimp route.

-I do not recommend trying to cook already cooked shrimp in garlic and olive oil because you’ll end up with very overcooked and rubbery shrimp.
+I do not recommend cooking already-cooked shrimp in garlic and olive oil because you’ll have very overcooked and rubbery shrimp.